 Private health insurance coverage advantages.

 An upside is that even if your company insurance is insufficient for your needs, you can always top it up with your purchase.
-This means you can add a private cover for chiropractic treatment or a contact lens purchase.
+You can add a private cover for chiropractic treatment or a contact lens purchase.Â

 Read: Healthcare for Women in Saudi Arabia